SStheHACKER/Snake-Game/README.md

 - Outputs the game frame via **VGA at 640x480 resolution**.
 - Grid, snake, and fruit are rendered in different colors.
 - Pixel mapping and synchronization handled in hardware.
+- It uses only 5000 LUTs with 48 BRAMs(BRAms used for Start and End Screens).

 ---